Choosing the best day trips from Playa del Carmen can be a tough decision.

 - Coba, Tulum, Hilarios Cave and Playa Paraiso from Playa del Carmen – This full-day tour will take you through both the Mayan ruins of Tulum and Coba.
 A small group tour, this departs from a few Playa del Carmen hotels and includes time at the Cho-Ha cenote and Playa Paraiso beach.

-Before you head to the Tulum ruins, read our super-detailed Tulum Ruins Travel and Tour Guide for some practical tips and history!
+Before you head to the Tulum ruins, read our super-detailed Tulum Mayan Ruins Guide for some practical tips and history!

 The Best Theme Park Day Trips from Playa del Carmen